The only thing in life that’s rocket science…is rocket science. So writing well is not rocket science.

 I posted a video yesterday of me riding bumpily to my next meeting in a bicycle taxi on a sweltering afternoon in London.
 I was on a high: I’d just helped some lawyers transform their writing in one of my rhetorica® workshops.
 Not only did their writing improve, but their whole demeanour, energy and body language changed.
 One of them said they’d re-discovered their mojo through the energy of the words they’d used.

-Here are the five things my delegate and I did to take what was already an adequate piece of legal advice to an excellent one:
+Here are the five things one of the delegates and I did to take what was already an adequate piece of legal advice to an excellent one:

 1. Added sub-headings to emphasise the structure, eg showing the reader that the answer to their question was right at the front, not buried in the middle or relegated to the end.